 I have ordered directly from Lenovo before and had a good experience with them.
 (My Yoga 2 laptop finally died after 6 years of use.)

-Buying a student laptop from Microsoft: Students and parents save up to 10 percent through its education discount program
+Buying a student laptop from Microsoft through its education discount program

 Microsoft maintains a discount of up to 10% for students and parents via its online education store for its Surface tablets and laptops.
 Students can also apply to get Office 365 for free.
 Microsoft has fast and free shipping and free returns within 60 days via its Surface Promise policy.